Room-10/Q-ball/README.md

 -------

 * The confidence-interval-based fidelity still has to be implemented.
-* Evaluate results wrt. quality of fiber tractography.
+* Evaluate results wrt. quality of fiber tractography (feasible?)